Trying Tones and Waves

 You want your volume to be set to low as you are not trying to blast out the tinnitus.
 There will be a ‘mix-point’ where the volume and tone combined correctly may work for you.

 Start with the 'White Noise - Focused’ which is less aggressive than the ‘pushed’ versions.
-The player on each page offers previews so you can quickly go through the relevant frequencies.
+The files listed on each page offer previews so you can quickly go through the relevant frequencies.

 Try other categories of sounds including the various tones, combo's with pink/white noise.
 If none of these seem to dull your tinnitus then try the notch filter category, which removes specific frequencies in your target area.
 What's suited may well be just a clean raw sine wave, a the similar sounding but more 'hollow' square wave, or 'a bit more sharp' the needle pulse wave.